Beijing U5: BJEV EU260/EU300/EU400 (Electric Version)

 Originally the Beijing Auto Senova EV300, the electric car based on the Beijing Auto Senova D50 sedan was later renamed to EU under the BJEV brand.
 Beijing Auto previewed an EV300 concept on the 2015 Shanghai Auto Show, with a new and more aerodynamic front DRG compared to the D50 that it was based on.
 The Senova EV300 is powered by an electric motor producing 136 hp and 240 Nm of torque, the electric range is about 200 km with initial pricing before green-car subsidies by central and local governments to start around 200,000 yuan.
 The EU260 EV debuted on the 2015 Guangzhou Auto Show in China.
 After the rebranding, the EU260 is manufactured by BAIC BJEV, a subsidiary of the Beijing Auto Industry Corporation (BAIC) that makes electric cars.
-The EU series includes two different trim levels with different electric range including the BJEV EU400 and BJEV EU260 with the BJEV EU400 discontinued after the second generation D50 was launched.
+The EU series includes three different trim levels with different electric range consisting of the BJEV EU260, BJEV EU300, and the BJEV EU400 with the BJEV EU400 discontinued after the second generation D50 was launched.
+Each of the three models run on 260 kilometres, 300 kilometres, and 400 kilometres of range respectively.